Open Access Materials

 View & Download Materials

 The Word Connections program is freely available for download and use.
 You can access all of the materials from the Word Connections collection on figshare, an online open access repository.
-The program manual is organized into three parts and each can be downloaded as a separate PDF: Teacher Manual, Student Materials, and Appendix.
+The program manual is organized into two parts and each can be downloaded as a separate PDF: Teacher Manual and Student Materials.

 If you share materials with colleagues, we simply ask that you direct them to figshare where they can also download for free.
 This helps our team track metrics related to access and use of the program overtime.
 If you use the program, we ask that you cite as follows: